Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Simulations

 A MAD system intrinsically has a large ratio of the magnetic flux $\Phi$ through the horizon to the square root of the rest mass accretion rate $\dot{M}_0$ \citep[][]{Tchekhovskoy2011}.
 We compute the accretion rate as the integral of $\rho u^r$ over the horizon at $r=r_{\rm H}$:

 where $g$ is the metric determinant, and the negative sign is to ensure that $\dot{M}_0$ is positive when mass flows into the BH.
-Given $\dot{M}_0$, the dimensionless magnetic flux parameter $\phi_{\rm BH}$, is defined to be \citep{Tchekhovskoy2011}
+Given $\dot{M}_0$, the dimensionless magnetic flux parameter $\phi_{\rm BH}$, is defined to be \citep{Tchekhovskoy2011}\footnote{We use the instantaneous accretion rate $\dot{M}_0(t)$ when computing $\phi_{\rm BH}(t)$, but we note that others \citep[e.g.,][]{Tchekhovskoy2011,McKinney2012} prefer to use a running time-averaged value of $\dot{M}_0$.
+In our experience, the results are similar.}

 Note that we have explicitly included a factor of $\sqrt{4\pi}$ to translate our magnetic field strength $B^r$ from Heaviside-Lorentz units to Gaussian units.
 Under this definition, the saturation value of $\phi_{\rm BH}$ that marks the MAD state is typically $\phi_{\rm BH}\approx50$.